amosehiguese/amosehiguese/README.md

 # Hi 👋, I'm Amos😊

-I love working with Golang, backend-related technologies, Kubernetes, Docker, and all things cloud-native.
+I love working with Golang, Backend-related technologies, Kubernetes, Docker, and all things cloud-native.

 Roles of interest to me are:
 1) Backend Developer